Medical Dermatology for skin conditions like eczema

 Psoriasis is an incurable but very treatable condition of the skin caused by rapidly dividing skin cells that lead to thick, scaly plaques.
 These plaques often occur on the knees, elbows, and scalp, but can also develop on other body locations.
 Psoriasis can also involve the nails and joints.

 While there is unfortunately no cure for psoriasis, a variety of treatment modalities exist for this disease.
 Historically, topical steroids were the mainstay of therapy for patients with limited areas of involvement.
 More recently, novel non-steroidal therapies with favorable safety profiles and efficacy similar to legacy topical steroids have been developed.
-Dr. Cameron utilizes these therapies frequently, and when appropriate also utilizes biologics and oral small molecules that help to modulate an overactive immune system.
+Cameron Dermatology utilizes these therapies frequently, and when appropriate, also utilizes biologics and oral small molecules that help to modulate an overactive immune system.
 Additional modalities available include generalized and localized phototherapy.

 Rashes